jtnguyen45/CodePath-iOS-Prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The main challenge that I encountered while making this app was familiarizing myself with xCode's UI and navigating to the correct tabs.

 ## License